vantage-sh/docs.vantage.sh/docs/autopilot.md

 #### Lookback Period {#lookback}

 Autopilot allows customers to set a lookback period of either 7, 30, or 60 days, which will generate different effective discounts based on actual usage during that period.
-You can configure the lookback period that most accurately captures your EC2 usage to ensure the correct coverage level is purchased.
+You can configure the lookback period that most accurately captures your usage to ensure the correct coverage level is purchased.

 #### Savings Plan Purchase Configuration {#sp-config}

 Configure the length of time and payment options for your purchases.
 For **Term Length**, select either 1- or 3-year term lengths.
 For **Payment**, select either All Upfront, Partial Upfront, or No Upfront payment plans.

-:::tip
+:::info
 For more information about term lengths and payment options, see [this Vantage blog](https://www.vantage.sh/blog/what-is-an-aws-savings-plan) on Savings Plans.
 :::